 Dartmouth Digital Commons Citation

 Long, Jun; Tokhunts, Robert; Old, William M.; Houel, Stephane; Rodgriguez-Blanco, Jezabel; Singh, Samer; Schilling, Neal; Capobianco, Anthony J.; Ahn, Natalie G.; and Robbins, David J., "Identification of a Family of Fatty Acid-Speciated Sonic Hedgehog Proteins, Whose Members Display Differential Biological Properties" (2015).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3653.